 AIM Update - IPOs, Market Abuse, MiFID II & Other Topical Issues

-AIM has had an eventful year so far, with a significant change to its regulatory status and new rules coming into force for AIM companies and nominated advisers.
+AIM has had an eventful year, with a significant change to its regulatory status and new rules coming into force for AIM companies and nominated advisers.
 These changes have come as AIM companies continue to adapt to life under the Market Abuse Regulation.

-From September 2018, AIM companies will be subject to a new corporate governance regime and must ‘comply or explain’ against a recognised corporate governance code.
+Since September 2018, AIM companies are subject to a new corporate governance regime and must ‘comply or explain’ against a recognised corporate governance code.